-In 1985, at the age of 22, he graduated from college in 1985 with a Programmer/Analyst diploma and then went into the ice cream business with his family, owning three Baskin-Robbins franchises for about 6 years.
+In 1985, at the age of 22, he graduated from college with a Programmer/Analyst diploma and then went into the ice cream business with his family, owning three Baskin-Robbins franchises for about 6 years.
 In 1991, he started his IT career which now spans 26 years, and from 2003 – 2017, he was a Certified Professional Résumé Writer and operated a part-time business writing résumés for professionals at all levels.

 - I’m an amateur woodworker (I built the desk in my office where I write).